 Kiriba Sushi is a Japanese restaurant inside a rickety old house with yellow siding up in Shoreline.
-This is no ordinary old house though - it happens to be one of our favorite places for a quick sushi lunch or dinner.
-That’s because it’s a little off the beaten path and still serves excellent, reasonably-priced nigiri and rolls that rival any casual sushi spot in the city.
+This is no ordinary old house though—it happens to be one of our favorite places in town for a quick sushi lunch or dinner comprised of reasonably-priced nigiri and rolls.

 It’s very peaceful inside Kiriba.
 The restaurant feels quiet even when it’s packed since there aren’t that many tables, sweeping jazz piano covers play over the speakers, and the booths are comfortable enough to take a nap in.
 The servers are incredibly friendly, too, and will actually thank you after dropping off some ice water or miso soup.